delphicventurescode/POLYGLOT_POET_WR__polyglotPoetWorldRecord__public/WR_theWorldRecord/README.md

 ---
 **Requirements**

-- the years have to be consecutive.
+- The years have to be consecutive.
-- at least one poetry book in a constructed language and at least one poetry book in a natural language
+- At least one poetry book in a constructed language and at least one poetry book in a natural language.

 ---
 **Discussion**